 What’s better or easier?
 Being an introvert or extrovert?

 - Second, a cookie-cutter approach doesn’t work here – it rarely works.
 You cannot categorize humans into just those two groups.
-Because in reality, most of us exhibit qualities of both and fall somewhere between the two.
-Take myself as an example.
-As a professional speaker, I enjoy being on stage in front of thousands of audience members, I’m loving the spotlight and handle meet and greets like a pro… certain strengths on my profile make this possible and people certainly perceive someone with these traits as an extrovert.
+Because, in reality, most of us exhibit qualities of both and fall somewhere between the two.
+Take me as an example.
+As a professional speaker, I enjoy being on stage in front of thousands of audience members.
+I love the spotlight and handle meet-and-greets like a pro… certain strengths on my profile make this possible, and people certainly perceive someone with these traits as an extrovert.
 The reality, once the spotlight is gone, many of us “stage people” turn all the way to the other side of the scale, feel exhausted from the crowd, and need quiet time to relax, recover and refocus.

-So instead of looking what is better or worse—or what you are NOT, it’s important to figure out what you are and WHERE you are on the scale depending on the occasion you face.
-There are a variety of personality tests that can help you including the assessment I have developed:
+So instead of looking at what is better or worse—or what you are NOT, it’s important to figure out what you are and WHERE you are on the scale, depending on the occasion you face.
+There are a variety of personality tests that can help you, including the assessment I have developed:

 With your own awareness comes the understanding of what messages you send in those first micro-moments when walking into a room.
 And if you feel that you are more on the introvert side of the scale in these situations, here are five helpful tips for you:

-First, one way to boost confidence and reduce anxiety is engaging with new connections from screen to screen before you have a face to face encounter.
+First, one way to boost confidence and reduce anxiety is to engage with new connections from screen to screen before you have a face-to-face encounter.
 This could be through social media or email.
-Some of us are just braver behind the screen than they are in person.
+Some of us are just braver behind the screen than we are in person.
 It can break down the initial barrier and make it easier to communicate once you are in this situation in person.
 This also works well before events or conferences.
 If you can find out who is going to be attending, maybe you connect with them on LinkedIn and send a message to introduce yourself, or send a friendly email — communicating that you are looking forward to meeting them.

 You don’t need to connect with everybody in the room!
 Instead, be strategic and make a plan about who exactly you want to meet during your time at the event or conference.
 This allows you to give energy where it is most useful for you and leave you feeling less drained by the end of each interaction.

-Next, try to train and control the verbal and non-verbal signals you send best possible.
-Train your eyes to maintain contact, train your body to stand confidently yet also welcoming by avoiding any crossing of your arms, or slouched over posture.
+Next, try to train and control the verbal and non-verbal signals you send the best possible.
+Train your eyes to maintain contact, and train your body to stand confidently yet also welcoming by avoiding any crossing of your arms or slouched-over posture.
 Train your voice to come off strong and confident going into any encounter.

 An exercise I like to use in my conferences is for everybody to think of ONE WORD they would like to be known for.
-When you are approaching a group of people continue reminding yourself that you are strong, strong, strong, strong, strong … This will interrupt any negative thought patterns you are having that force you to retract and become nervous.
-I talk more in-depth about this exact exercise in a previous video which I am linking too.
+When you are approaching a group of people, continue reminding yourself that you are strong, strong, strong, strong, strong … This will interrupt any negative thought patterns you are having that force you to retract and become nervous.
+I talk more in-depth about this exact exercise in a previous video.